-Revive is structured around five interconnected pillars which set out the Government's strategic objectives as follows:
+Revive has five interconnected pillars that outline the Government's strategic objectives as follows:

-Pillar 1 First Nations First Recognising and respecting the crucial place of First Nations stories at the centre of Australia's arts and culture.
-Pillar 2 A Place for Every Story Reflecting the breadth of our stories and the contribution of all Australians as the creators of culture.
-Pillar 3 Centrality of the Artist Supporting the artist as worker and celebrating artists as creators.
-Pillar 4 Strong Cultural Infrastructure Providing support across the spectrum of institutions which sustain our arts. culture and heritage.
-Pillar 5 Engaging the Audience Making sure our stories connect with people at home and abroad.
+- First Nations First: Recognising and respecting the crucial place of First Nations stories at the centre of Australia's arts and culture. - A Place for Every Story: Reflecting the breadth of our stories and the contribution of all Australians as the creators of culture. - Centrality of the Artist: Supporting the artist as worker and celebrating artists as creators. - Strong Cultural Infrastructure: Providing support across the spectrum of institutions which sustain our arts, culture and heritage. - Engaging the Audience: Making sure our stories connect with people at home and abroad.